Adversarial Image Color Transformations in Explicit Color Filter Space

 We explore the model robustness against AdvCF when its adversarial images are used for adversarially training the model.
 We follow the common practice to use the CIFAR-10 dataset~\cite{krizhevsky2009learning}, since adversarial training on ImageNet remains an open problem~\cite{xie2019feature,xie2019intriguing,shafahi2019adversarial,wong2020fast}.
 The original papers of ColorFool and ReColorAdv also use CIFAR-10 for their adversarial training experiments.
 The CIFAR-10 consists of 60000 32$\times$32 color images in 10 object classes.
 We use the whole official training split (50000 images) for training, the first 500 of all 10000 testing images for model selection, and the rest 9500 for model evaluation.
 For AdvCF, we use 50 iterations with $\alpha=0.1$, $K=64$, and $\epsilon=8$.
 Fig.~\ref{fig:exampes_cifar} visualized some examples of CIFAR-10 adversarial images generated by AdvCF on the original (undefended) model.

 For adversarial training, we follow~\cite{madry2017towards} to run 30 epochs and finally select the model that achieves the best standard accuracy on the validation set.
-Detailed hyperparameter settings are summarized in Table~\ref{tab:AT} of the Appendix~\ref{app:at}.
-Fig.~\ref{fig:train_curve} (left) shows adversarial training curves for both the standard accuracy and robust accuracy.
+Detailed hyperparameter settings are summarized in Table~IX of Appendix D. Fig.~\ref{fig:train_curve} (left) shows adversarial training curves for both standard accuracy and robust accuracy.
 As can be seen, the adversarially trained model on AdvCF (AT-AdvCF) converges to a high standard accuracy (87.24\%) and a substantial robust accuracy (54.01\%) against the AdvCF attack.
-In Fig.~\ref{fig:at_visual} of Appendix.~\ref{app:at}, we further visualize the adversarial images generated on AT-AdvCF compared to those on the original model.
+In Fig.~22 of Appendix D, we further visualize the adversarial images generated on AT-AdvCF compared to those on the original model.
 As can be seen, AdvCF generally requires stronger transformations for attacking the AT-AdvCF model than attacking the original model.

-We further look at the impact of parameters of AdvCF on the attack performance against adversarial training.
+We further look at the impact of the parameters of AdvCF on the attack performance against adversarial training.
 Fig.~\ref{fig:train_curve} (right) shows the accuracy results when the model is adversarially trained on AdvCF$_{64}^8$ and tested on adversarial images that are generated by AdvCF with varied settings of parameter bounds $\epsilon$ and the number of filter pieces $K$.
 As can be seen, with the same $K$, the model is more robust against the adversarial images that have a lower $\epsilon$.
-In addition, under the same $\epsilon$ level, increasing $K$ leads to more fine-grained color transformation, and as a result, it causes the decrease of the model robustness.
+In addition, under the same $\epsilon$ level, increasing $K$ leads to more fine-grained color transformation, and as a result, it causes a decrease in model robustness.